fintan12/MDDNProject-2/README.md

 Index2 = - Results of a search
          - Currently just one link.
 Whatever is typed in the search bar doesn't change the result at the moment
          - Has a filter dropdown for results
-         - Click any "check out" on the thumbnail and will go to index3
+         - Click any "check out" on the thumbnails and will go to index3

 Index3 = - Specified Beverage
          - Gives more details about a specific post including where the liquor store is located